crikeymiles2/riot-dice/README.md

 I really hope you use this system, and make something cool and fun with it.
 If you use **Riot Dice** for anything, [let me know](https://planetsmashergames.com/discord/).

-# Riot Dice (System Reference Document) by Mike Hutchinson
+# Riot Dice by Mike Hutchinson

-The following text describes the **Riot Dice** game engine.
+This is the Riot Dice System Reference Document.
+It describes the **Riot Dice** game engine.

 > [!TIP]
 > _When you see a note formatted like this, this is an option that you can choose to use or ignore._